-- You feel proud of yourself afterwards, having managed to move around on your own.
+- You feel proud of yourself afterwards, having managed to move around independently.

 - Your feeling of independence and self-confidence will increase.

-- You will see that the big majority of people are nice and friendly.
+- You will see that most people are nice and friendly.

-- You will have a lot of fun and exciting stories to live and remember afterwards.
+- You will have loads of fun and have some exciting stories to remember.

 - It may make you more curious and open-minded.